rootskar/MotorImageryBCI/README.md

 2.)
 Run the BCI application with command: python main.py

 ## Running the classifier experiments

+First unzip the PhysioNet Motor Movement and Imagery dataset files in the classifier/data folder (otherwise the experimental data cannot be accessed)

 1.)
 In command prompt window, if you are in the BCI folder navigate back to the root folder with command: cd ../classifier

 2.)
 Otherwise navigate to the classifier folder with command: cd classifier